 A single herbicide, pesticide, fungicide or other chemical may be deemed safe according to a government agency, but the reality is that when two or three chemicals come together they may produce a negative synergistic effect on the body in more ways than one.

 Children are the most susceptible to pesticides because of the size of their bodies and the amount of chemicals entering them.
 They are still developing and growing, and elements entering their bodies effect their organ development, including their brain and nervous systems.
-The EPA has also warned about the pesticide dangers to children in their 2002 report Children Are at Greater Risks from Pesticide Exposure.
+The EPA has also warned about the pesticide dangers to children.

 A good approach to a diet for yourself and your family is to increase salads and use organic veggies.
 Remember to include organic fruit and wash all produce with cold running water.